 Note 2.
-Significant Accounting Judgements, Estimates and Assumptions judgements and estimates on historical experience and on various other factors it believes to be reasonable under the circumstances, the results of which form the basis of the carrying values of assets and liabilities that are not readily apparent from other sources.
+Significant Accounting Judgements, Estimates and Assumptions

+The preparation of the Group's consolidated financial statements requires management to make judgements, estimates and assumptions that affect the reported amounts.
+Management continually evaluates its judgements and estimates in relation to assets, liabilities, contingent liabilities, revenue and expenses.
+Management bases its judgements and estimates on historical experience and on various other factors it believes to be reasonable under the circumstances, the results of which form the basis of the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions and conditions.